jeffreykegler/hoonlint/misc/whitespace.md

 A FASCOM element is considered joined or split, depending on the gap between the head and the body.
-If joined, the body of the FASCOM element separated from the head by a one-stop gap, or an equivalent pseudo-join.
+If joined, the body of the FASCOM element is separated from the head by a one-stop gap, or an equivalent pseudo-join.

 If the FASCOM element is split, the